 Rode VideoMicro / VideoMicro II

 The RØDE VideoMicro is an ultra-compact on-camera microphone perfect for vlogging and filmmaking.
 It offers crisp, clear, natural-sounding audio.
-Despite its small size, the VideoMicro is versatile and lightweight, making it suitable for use with smaller cameras like the X100VI.
+Despite its small size, the VideoMicro is versatile and lightweight, making it suitable for smaller cameras like the X100VI.

 There is also a new version of this mic, so look for that if you need USB features.